desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 Parental Agent
 : The entity that has the authority to insert DS records into the Parent zone on behalf of the Child.
-  (It could the the registry, registrar, a reseller, or some other authorized entity.)
+  (It could be the registry, registrar, a reseller, or some other authorized entity.)

 Signaling Domain